 At the conclusion of each semester, or as necessary, the Promotions Committee for Early Assurance Programs reviews students’ progress.
 Students are expected to maintain a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program to be eligible for promotion to the next semester and ultimately to the School of Medicine.
 Failure to meet these criteria will result in appropriate action by the Committee, including academic probation, disciplinary probation, remedial coursework, suspension, or dismissal from the program.
-Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program are ineligible for promotion to the School of Medicine.
+Students who have not achieved a 3.20 GPA cumulatively and a 3.00 GPA for all science, math, and engineering courses taken after entry into the program or have not met the program’s MCAT requirement are ineligible for promotion to the School of Medicine.

 At the end of each academic year, or as necessary, the Promotions Committee requests a report from Judicial Affairs to determine if students have violated University policies, as well as a report from the dean’s office of the schools and colleges in which MMEDIC students are enrolled to determine whether students have engaged in academic misconduct.
 The content of these reports is considered in all promotions decisions, including the decision on promotion to the School of Medicine.
 Any student who has violated University policies or engaged in academic misconduct has the opportunity to submit a written explanation to the Promotions Committee.